Data-driven traffic flow estimation

 Figure 3: Linear regression model for estimating macroscopic flow from INRIX speed.

 Some studies also adopted linear regression models to estimate traffic states based on partially observed spatial data [Seo2017].
-For example, Chen et al. used a linear regression model to estimate the missing data for loop sensors based on traffic data from neighboring sensors around the sensor with missing data [Chen2007]
+For example, Chen et al. used a linear regression model to estimate the missing data for loop sensors based on traffic data from neighbouring sensors around the sensor with missing data [Chen2007]

 Although linear regression models for traffic prediction are sometimes outperformed by nonlinear models in traffic flow prediction due to the nonlinear nature of traffic flow, its computational efficiency and low memory usage still give it an competitive edge while short execution time is a critical requirement.
 Moreover, linear regression models sometimes show comparable accuracy in predicting traffic flow as other nonlinear models [Nikovski2004].
 In this project, linear regression models mainly serve as baseline models for performance comparison with other models.
 For example, we use linear regression as one of ML models to describe the relation between INRIX data and macroscopic traffic flow in MCS data, which is shown in Fig. 3.